Ian Page (singer): Career

 In 1999, he returned to the live stage, touring with his band Ian Page and The Affair (Bob Clarke – drums, Jerry Lee – guitar, Ian Jones – bass), performing a mixture of his own hits, soul covers and new material.
-Starting off with a show at Colchester Arts Centre, followed by a performance at Londons Forum as part of the Mods May day 99 gig, 20 years on from the original Mods May day gig, introduced on to stage that day by Tony Clark who went on to be The Affairs manager.
+Starting off with a show at Colchester Arts Centre, playing a mix of Secret Affair tunes and soul covers, followed by a performance at Londons Forum as part of the Mods May day 99 gig, 20 years on from the original Mods May day gig, introduced on to stage that day by Tony Clark who went on to be The Affairs manager touring with the band all over the UK, Europe and Scandinavia.
 With this band he released a series of singles, including "Prove It".
 He parted company with this band in 2007, having recorded the largest part of an as yet unreleased album.

 In 2002, he once again teamed up with Dave Cairns to reform Secret Affair, initially for three gigs in the UK, including a performance at London's Shepherd's Bush Empire.
 They returned in June the following year, playing at The Scala in London to promote the release of Time For Action: The Anthology (Sanctuary), a major CD retrospective of hits, rarities and previously unreleased tracks.
 The concert was filmed and released on DVD.
 In 2005, Page and Cairns attempted to mend their sometimes fractious relationship and started work on a fourth Secret Affair album, recording five new songs.
 The album eventually came to fruition in 2012, entitled Soho Dreams, entirely financed by the band without any record company involvement.
 In 2017, they continued to tour and record as Secret Affair and celebrate their 40th anniversary in 2019 with a 14 date UK April/May spring tour.